UTSASRG/NumaPerf/llvm/llvm-project/llvm/docs/CommandGuide/llvm-cxxfilt.rst

 .. option:: --help, -h

  Print a summary of command line options.

 .. option:: --help-list

  Print an uncategorized summary of command line options.

-.. option:: --no-strip-underscore, -n

-  Do not strip a leading underscore.
-This is the default for all platforms except Mach-O based hosts.

 .. option:: --strip-underscore, -_

-  Strip a single leading underscore, if present, from each input name before demangling.
-On by default on Mach-O based platforms.
+  Discard a single leading underscore, if present, from each input name before demangling.

 .. option:: --types, -t